Celebrate ASU’s Spring 2023 Graduation Ceremonies in Tempe starting May 6.

-Graduation season at Arizona State University (ASU) is upon us and that means students are transitioning from adolescent college years into mature (hopefully employed) alumni.
+Graduation season at Arizona State University (ASU) is upon us, and that means students are transitioning from adolescent college years into mature (hopefully employed) alumni.
 And parents, well … you’re probably more focused on how many tissues you will need to get you through the ceremony.
 Pro tip: about 75 tissues come in one box of Kleenex, so two boxes should suffice.
 You’re welcome.

 Where to eat

 - Pedal Haus Brewery is large and spacious enough to accommodate any party size.
-Reserve a section of their patio where you can enjoy corn hole or ping pong or go for a more exclusive atmosphere in their glass encased private dining area.
+Reserve a section of their patio where you can enjoy cornhole or ping-pong or go for a more exclusive atmosphere in their glass-encased private dining area.

 Where to take photos

-- There is a reason why this is dubbed the most photographed place on Campus, Palm Walk is the perfect spot for the quintessential ASU photo op.
+- There is good reason Palm Walk is dubbed the most photographed place on campus: It is the quintessential ASU photo op.
 This iconic ASU walkway is lined with over 100 eloquently groomed palm trees spanning 4/10th of a mile, connecting the north and south side of campus.
-Palm Walk will lead you to several popular spots on campus such as the Memorial Union (MU) and the ASU Bookstore, the Sun Devil Campus Store, where you can grab your last minute ASU memorabilia.
+Palm Walk will lead you to several popular spots on campus, such as the Memorial Union (MU), the ASU Bookstore and the Sun Devil Campus Store, where you can grab your last-minute ASU memorabilia.

-- Don’t think we forgot about you parents!
-Those of you who are ASU alums or have been around Tempe for years, should be familiar with the infamous Bandersnatch pub.
-Now’s your chance to relive those glory days and snap a photo in front of the Bandersnatch doors inside Residence Inn Tempe Downtown where they pay homage to the very pub that stood in the same location for years.
+- Don’t think we forgot about you, parents!
+Those who are ASU alums or have been around Tempe for years, should be familiar with the infamous Bandersnatch pub.
+Now’s your chance to relive those glory days and snap a photo in front of the Bandersnatch doors inside Residence Inn Tempe Downtown, where they pay homage to the very pub that stood in the same location for years.

 Things to do in Tempe